KhoiMinh47/AI-Based-Abnormal-Behavior-Detection-From-Surveillance-Camera/README.md

+# Download Code and Dataset in the file txt

 # AI-Based Abnormal Behavior Detection from Surveillance Cameras

 This project builds an AI surveillance pipeline for abnormal event detection from CCTV footage.
 It combines object detection, pose estimation, action recognition, and a lightweight web dashboard to detect three main risky events: